This documentation is out of date!

 About this documentation

-This documentation is intended to give an overview of how the matrix-authentication-service works, both from an admin perspective and from a developer perspective.
+This documentation is intended to give an overview of how the matrix-authentication-service (MAS) works, both from an admin perspective and from a developer perspective.

 The documentation itself is built using mdBook.
 A hosted version is available at https://matrix-org.github.io/matrix-authentication-service/.